 My hands and feet were frozen and my face felt like it had been injected with a Real Housewives dose of botox.
 I was wearing a knee-length dress with tights and a coat.
 I’m not used to wearing gloves, so I left those in the car and man did I regret it at that moment.
-Barely able to hold my phone to take photos anymore, I stood across the street and snapped a picture of the gazebo.
+Barely able to hold my phone, I stood across the street and snapped a picture of the gazebo.
 I literally couldn’t stand out there anymore (let alone cross the street), so I decided this snap was sufficient.

 We headed back to the car and even though I was wearing 4-inch heels, I ran as best as I could.
 I grew up in Germany where it snowed every winter, but I have never experienced weather this cold before.
 We all hopped in the car, blasted the heater, and waited for our limbs to thaw before driving back home.

 Final Thoughts on Visiting Stars Hollow AKA Unionville, Ontario

 I loved my short but sweet visit to Unionville, Ontario.
 As a huge Gilmore Girls fan obsessed with Stars Hollow, it was awesome seeing the town where the show’s pilot episode was filmed.
 If you’re a Gilmore Girls fan and want to relive the magic of the show and its fictional setting in Stars Hollow, a visit to Unionville is definitely in order.

 Have you been to Unionville, Ontario or any of the other locations that inspired the show Gilmore Girls?